gdm413229/swwmgz_m/ExtendedLore.md

 pretty much part of the "larger picture" of my multiverse, some having been around since 1997 when I first started writing stories.

+This file will be deleted once the currently undergoing lore refining is complete, as it won't be needed afterwards.

 ---

 ## Corporations